ShaelinB/Portfolio/README.md

 # Hello there!

-Welcome to my portfolio — feel free to look around.
+I'm Shaelin, welcome to my portfolio — feel free to look around.
 Below tells you a little about each project before taking a deeper dive.

 ---